 Translation: Phosphates convert strong chlorine to weak chlorine.
 While it doesn’t occur all the time, according to the sources we have read and the experts we have talked to, it happens enough that it’s a problem.
 Fortunately the dissociation reaction (HOCl ⇌ H+ + OCl−) is reversible.
 But hey, we’re pool guys, not chemists.
 If there’s a way we can limit that dissociation from occurring, we will have stronger chlorine.
 Eliminating phosphates from pool water is a way to do that.

 Because phosphates affect chlorine, best practice is to remove them.
 First, understand that most pool phosphates come from two sources–but there are several other ways orthophosphates can get in your pool water.

 - Phosphates are often in the tap water by the water treatment facility.
 See phosphonic acid, sequest/chelants.

 - Many scale and metal control products in the pool business are phosphonic acid based, aka liquid phosphates.

 When removing phosphates, it helps to know where the phosphates came from.
 Test your tap water for phosphates so you know what you’re up against.
 Also, check the bottle labels of any type of stain or metal removal products you have put in the pool in the past.
 Unless you used our SC-1000, there’s a decent chance you put in a phosphate-based product.

 Orenda PR-10,000 is a strong phosphate remover

 Phosphorous can be removed from water by crystallizing it, and flocking it out of solution (sinking).
 This reaction occurs when you introduce a phosphate remover product like PR-10,000 to the pool.
+If you have any questions on how to apply PR-10,000 properly without overdosing, you can contact us or use the dosing calculator on our mobile app.
 WATCH: